CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 trying nonsense despite it having established earlier on that there is a value assignment which works, and it is checking a subtree of that earlier assignment.

-#### Back to revising a domain
+#### Revising a domain

 Out of the frying pan, into the fire.
-Domain revision also requires a bit of thinking about.
+Domain revision (the `?reviseDom` hole) also requires a bit of thinking about.
 Mostly because of imperative pseudocode: it has us iterate through the list of value pairings, testing each one until a support is found or we've exhausted the possible pairings, in which case the value needs to be removed from the domain.

 As with the main arc revision, the obvious alternative to iterating is to recurse on something.
 In this case, we are iterating over a domain, which is a